 Amsterdam residents can learn more about household waste in their specific neighbourhood via amsterdam.nl.
 If in doubt, contact your local municipality.

-In more and more areas within greater Amsterdam, it's becoming normal to separate your organic waste, such as food waste, and deposit this in a special bin.
-This may then be used to create fresh compost.
+In more and more parts of greater Amsterdam, it's becoming normal to separate your organic waste, such as food waste, and deposit this in a special bin.
+This may then be used by your municipality to create fresh compost.
+Alternatively you can purchase your own compost bin.

 Most cities and municipalities in the Amsterdam Area have their own waste collection points (the name may vary: examples include afvalpunt or recyclingperron).
 These are stations where you can deposit your bulky waste, construction and demolition waste, chemical waste, unwanted electronic/electrical goods, plastic, paper and glass for free.
 You can also take recyclable goods, products and furniture that will be reused by students or those less fortunate.
 Learn more about waste collection points in Amsterdam, or contact your local municipality to find your local waste collection point.